Workshop on Bicycle Helmets

 - The helmet must stay on your head even when you hit more than once--usually a car first, and then the road.
 So it needs a strong strap and an equally strong fastener.

 - We used to worry about what standard the helmet met, but all bike helmets sold in the US now have to meet the CPSC standard, so for bicycling that question is settled.
-For skateboarding it's different.
-We'll cover that later.
+For skateboarding there is no law, so look for an ASTM F1492 sticker.

 - Pick white or a bright color for visibility to be sure that motorists and other cyclists can see you.

 - Common sense tells you to look for a smoothly rounded outer shell, with no sharp snag points.
-Excessive vents mean less foam contacting your head, which could concentrate force on one point.
-"Aero" helmets are not noticeably faster for most of us, and in a crash the "tail" could snag or knock the helmet aside.
+Excessive vents mean less and stiffer foam contacting your head, which could concentrate force on one point.
+"Aero" helmets are not noticeably faster for most of us, and in a crash the "tail" could snag or knock the helmet to the side.
 Skinny straps are less comfortable.
 Rigid visors can snag or shatter in a fall.

 - Make sure your helmet fits to get all the protection you are paying for.